Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Some images

 For any geodesic, the quantity $E \equiv \dot t (1 - 2 M / r)$ is conserved.
 If we denote by $\omega$ the $\dot t_\gamma$ component of some null geodesic, which means that the frequency of such photon measured by an observer at rest and at infinity will be $\omega$, then the $\dot t_\gamma$ component will be everywhere given by

-Now, if we consider a static lightlike observer outside the blackhole, the only component of his/her 4-velocity will be $\dot t_\OBS = (1 - 2 M / r)^{-\frac{1}{2}}$.
+Now, if we consider a static observer outside the black hole, the only component of his/her four-velocity will be $\dot t_\OBS = (1 - 2 M / r)^{-\frac{1}{2}}$.
 Therefore the frequency that such observer crossing a null geodesic coming from infinity will be

 The corresponding blueshift that will be measured is therefore

 A few pictures on the increasing blueshift (and hence, the increasing brightness) as a static observer approaches to horizon is shown on Fig.~\ref{fig_blue}